jjant/runty8/README.md

 # Runty8

-A Pico8 clone in rust
+A Pico8 clone in Rust.

 ## Contributing